yoheinakajima/wrappers_delight/README.md

 All interactions with the model are automatically logged to log.csv.
 Each row in the CSV consists of the request parameters and the corresponding model response.

 # Analytics
-To run the analytics and visualize the model's usage:
+To run the analytics and visualize the model's usage, load the analytics:
 ```
 from wrappers_delight.analytics import plot_token_usage, plot_model_distribution